 In addition to not capturing everything on the body cam, the police are also not always using it or turning it on or off at crucial times when they are violating people's constitutional rights.
 This is one big thing that's very frustrating as a criminal defense attorney when you know your client is telling you the truth about what happened during a police encounter, and you can't get the evidence to back it up.

-Another technical issue is that when the prosecutors send the body cam, they send it on the server where you have to wait twenty or forty minutes for it to download, which is very frustrating when you are trying to investigate a criminal case.
+Another technical issue is that when prosecutors send the body cam footage, they send it to a server where you have to wait twenty or forty minutes for it to download, which is very frustrating when trying to investigate a criminal case.

 What Defenses Can Be Utilized With Body Cam?